Quick or Broad Patents? Evidence from U.S. Startups

-We provide causal evidence of the effects of patent scope and review times on startups and externalities on their rivals.
-We leverage the quasi-random assignment of patent applications to examiners and unique data on all first-time applications filed at the U.S. Patent and Trademark Office since 2001.
-We find that patent grant delays reduce a startup’s employment and sales growth, its chances of survival, and the quantity and quality of its future innovation.
-Delays harm both the startup’s and its rivals’ access to external capital, suggesting that quick patents enhance both inventor rewards and generate positive externalities for rivals.
-Broader scope has nuanced effects.
-It increases a startup’s future growth (conditional on survival) and its follow-on innovation but imposes negative externalities on its rivals’ subsequent innovation.
+We study the effects of patent scope and review times on startups and externalities on their rivals.
+We leverage the quasi-random assignment of U.S. patent applications to examiners and find that grant delays reduce a startup’s employment and sales growth, chances of survival, access to external capital, and future innovation.
+Delays also harm the growth, access to external capital, and follow-on innovation of the patentee’s rivals, suggesting that quick patents enhance both inventor rewards and generate positive externalities.
+Broader scope increases a startup’s future growth (conditional on survival) and innovation but imposes negative externalities on its rivals’ growth.

 Keywords: Patents, innovation, scope, entrepreneurship, venture capital